Man charged in deadly crash has previous DUI conviction, police say

 Police investigators believe Cardenas was the driver of a 2002 Honda Odyssey that hit and killed 55-year-old Eusebio Mendez-Mateo, the report said.
 The Clark County coroner’s office ruled Mendez-Mateo died of multiple blunt force injuries and his death was an accident.

 He was riding in a designated bike lane on eastbound Flamingo Road, near Tuscany Casino Drive, at the time of the crash.
-The Odyssey hit him about 2:30 p.m. after fleeing the scene of another hit-and-run crash at nearby Las Vegas Boulevard and Flamingo Road, the report said.
+The Odyssey hit him about 2:30 p.m. after fleeing the scene of another hit-and-run crash, in which police didn’t report any injuries, at nearby Las Vegas Boulevard and Flamingo Road.

 The minivan swerved into the bus and bike lane to avoid traffic, police said, and hit Mendez-Mateo, sending his body into the roadway.